 6 things you need to know about bowel cancer

 It’s not fun to talk about, but if you have any concerns about your bowel health, going to the doctor is essential.
-This Bowel Cancer Awareness month, we round up the facts you need to know.
+We round up the facts you need to know.

 Bowel cancer is one of the most common and preventable cancers, yet it is still remains the second largest cause of cancer deaths in Australia.
 The problem is that many of us – somewhat understandably – are reluctant to talk to a doctor about symptoms related to bowel movements.
 A study by the University of Newcastle found that one in five adults with bowel cancer symptoms such as bleeding have not consulted a doctor.